 Cooperation with Other Institutions

 Beginning in the early 1970s, approximately one third of the collection was acquired by the Baltimore Regional Institution Studies Center (BRISC), a grant-funded experimental archives at the University, which ceased operations in the early 1980s.
 Many of these records, focusing on urban planning and economic development, overlap with municipal records at the Baltimore City Archives.
-Special Collections acknowledges this shared provenance and makes every effort to provide collaborative access and direct researchers to complementary material at this sister repository.
+Special Collections and Archives acknowledges this shared provenance and makes every effort to provide collaborative access and direct researchers to complementary material at this sister repository.

 For information regarding the transfer and destruction of University Records, please see the University Archives Records Management Policy .